Rust-GCC/gccrs/gcc/config/riscv/autovec-opt.md

   }
   [(set_attr "type" "viwmuladd")])

-;; This combine pattern does not correspond to an single instruction.
+;; This combine pattern does not correspond to a single instruction.
 ;; This is a temporary pattern produced by a combine pass and if there ;; is no further combine into widen pattern, then fall back to extend ;; pattern and non-widen fma pattern.